Murtaza796/Vending-Machine-Project/README.md

 | `flask`           | Web framework for backend               | `pip install flask`         |
 | `stripe`          | For handling payments via Stripe        | `pip install stripe`        |

+Always keep pay.html, payment.html, and verify.html inside the templates/ folder.

+qr_codes/ is created by the script, so you don’t need to create it manually.

+static/ is only needed if you're adding custom styles or scripts.

 the order of folders and files stored: your-project-folder/